 A third option, like the previous one, assumes that biologists have looked long enough for the unifying feature of species.
 In that search, biology has learned that there are different types of lineages called ‘species.’
 But proponents (Ereshefsky 1998) of this option do not opt for a disjunctive definition of ‘species.’
 According to this option, we should doubt the very existence of the category species.
 Those lineages we call ‘species’ vary in their patterns and processes.
 Furthermore, the distinction between species and other types of taxa is riddled with vagueness.
 Consequently, we should doubt whether the term ‘species’ refers to a real category in nature.

 To better understand this third option it is useful to see more precisely what is being doubted.
 Biologists make a distinction between the species category and species taxa.
 Species taxa are the individual lineages we call ‘species.’
-Homo sapiens and Canis familaris are species taxa.
+Homo sapiens and Canis familiaris are species taxa.
 The species category is a more inclusive entity.
 The species category is the class of all species taxa.
-The third option does not call into question the existence of Homo sapiens or Canis familaris or any other lineage that we call ‘species.’
+The third option does not call into question the existence of Homo sapiens or Canis familiaris or any other lineage that we call ‘species.’
 The third option just calls into question the existence of the categorical rank of species.
 (For a recent defence of the reality of the species category see Currie 2016.)

 What did Darwin mean by the word ‘species’?
 Answers to that question vary (see Ghiselin 1969, Mayr 1982, Beatty 1992, Stamos 2007, Mallet 2008, Kohn 2008, Wilkins 2009, and Ereshefsky 2010c).
 Nevertheless, it seems that Darwin was an anti-realist when it comes to the species category, though a realist concerning those taxa called ‘species’ by competent naturalists.
 Consider what he wrote to his friend, the botanist Joseph Hooker.